trade-tariff/trade-tariff-api-docs/source/fpo/terms-and-conditions.html.md

 HMRC reserves the right to carry out audits and reviews of your compliance with the terms of this service, and you the customer shall agree to co-operate fully with any such audit or review.

 ## General Enquiries
-For general technical enquiries for this service, HMRC Trade Tariff Technical Support can be contacted between the hours of 09:00 and 17:00 Monday to Friday (excluding bank holidays) by e-mailing [hmrc-trade-tariff-support-g@digital.hmrc.gov.uk](mailto:hmrc-trade-tariff-support-g@digital.hmrc.gov.uk)
+For general technical enquiries for this service, HMRC Trade Tariff Technical Support can be contacted between the hours of 09:00 and 17:00 Monday to Friday (excluding English bank holidays) by e-mailing [hmrc-trade-tariff-support-g@digital.hmrc.gov.uk](mailto:hmrc-trade-tariff-support-g@digital.hmrc.gov.uk)

 ## Suspension and Termination
 Where HMRC considers the service to have been misused by the customer it reserves the right to suspend the service offering immediately until appropriate evidence is supplied to allay concerns.

-HMRC reserves the right to withdraw the service at any point and will provide you the customer with 7 working days' notice.
+HMRC reserves the right to withdraw the service at any point and will provide you with 7 working days' notice.

 ## Disabling and Deactivation
 Should your API account remain unused for a period of 90 days, this may result in the disablement of your API key.
 If we do not receive contact from you within 120 days from the start of the unused period, your API account may be deleted.
 You will receive electronic notifications to give you notice of the above.